goldenwo/cs326-final-iota/docs/final.md

 ## Fall 2020

 ## Overview: A brief overview of your application.
 This will be based on what you are submitting as your final web application artifact.
 You should also mention why your application is innovative.
+Stonks is a website that allows the user to track their stock portfolio and see how it is performing.
+The user is be able to create an account and log in.
+They will be able to see rankings of other user's portfolios compared to theirs.
+On the sidebars they will also be able to see trending portfolios and track their own portfolio.

+One unique way that Stonks is different compared to other investing sites is the groups page that has the different groups of investors that the user is currently in.

 ## Team Members:
 - Golden Wo: @goldenwo